illinois-cs241/illinois-cs241.github.io/_docs/scheduler.md

 -   `SJF`

 We provide three sample schedules: `examples/proc1.in`, `examples/proc2.in` and `examples/proc3.in`.
 We also provide the expected output of those schedules in the `examples` directory. **It's only important that lines starting with `FINAL TIMING DIAGRAM` match.** We will not grade any output except the last few lines, as `show_queue()` is not required to be implemented in the same way as we did.
-To test your program aganist all the test cases in an automated way, we provide a simple bash script.
+To test your program against all the test cases in an automated way, we provide a simple bash script.
 To run all 24 tests, simply run:

 > ./examples.sh